SAP-archive/btp-extend-workflow-cai-msteams/Part3/README.md

 # Triggering an SAP workflow from an SAP Conversational AI bot

-Extend the exercise with SAP workflow to SAP Conversational AI to learn how to create an SAP Conversational AI Bot and understand how to trigger SAP workflow from SAP Conversational AI bot.
+Extend the previous part with SAP workflow to SAP Conversational AI to learn how to create an SAP Conversational AI Bot and understand how to trigger SAP workflow from SAP Conversational AI bot.
 Lastly, integrate SAP Conversational AI with Azure bot and Microsoft Teams.

 ## Step 1 - Create Leave Request Chatbot with SAP Conversational AI